 If you’re a first responder injured in a secondary car or truck accident or a close family member of a first responder who lost his or her life in an on-duty accident, here’s what you should know.

-Injured first responders who work for state/county agencies or private business may be able to collect benefits, such as compensation for medical expenses or lost wages, through the Indiana Workers’ Compensation Act.
+Injured first responders who work for state/county agencies or private businesses may be able to collect benefits, such as compensation for medical expenses or lost wages, through the Indiana Workers’ Compensation Act.

-This law doesn’t apply to members of municipal police or fire departments, or members of a police or firefighters’ pension fund—who are potentially covered under Indiana Code § 36-8-4-5.
-Providing benefits similar to those offered by workers’ compensation, Indiana Code § 36-8-4-5 makes it possible for eligible injured first responders to receive the following, which is paid for from the municipality’s general fund:
+This law doesn’t apply to members of municipal police or fire departments or members of a police or firefighters’ pension fund—who are potentially covered under IC § 36-8-4-5.
+Providing benefits similar to those offered by workers’ compensation, IC § 36-8-4-5 makes it possible for eligible injured first responders to receive the following, which is paid for from the municipality’s general fund:

-Obtaining medical or lost wage benefits from workers’ compensation or under Indiana Code § 36-8-4-5 doesn’t prevent injured first responders from filing a personal injury lawsuit to pursue compensation from a liable third party.
+Obtaining medical or lost wage benefits from workers’ compensation or under IC § 36-8-4-5 doesn’t prevent injured first responders from filing a personal injury lawsuit to pursue compensation from a liable third party.
 Such circumstances might include a negligent motorist who injures (or kills) an on-duty police officer or firefighter who’s in the process of responding to a separate car or truck accident.

 For a free legal consultation with a first responder car accidents lawyer serving Indianapolis, call 317-636-7777

-When a first responder is killed in a car or truck accident in the line of duty, his or her close family members or select others who financially relied on the deceased may be eligible to collect wrongful death benefits through workers’ compensation or a wrongful death lawsuit.
+When first responders are killed in a car or truck accident in the line of duty, their close family members or select others who financially relied on the deceased may be eligible to collect wrongful death benefits through workers’ compensation or a wrongful death lawsuit.